gbusch/bme680_home_monitor/README.md

 Software and more detailed instructions on how to set it up on the Raspberry Pi can be found in the directory [raspberrypi](./raspberrypi/) and the corresponding [README](./raspberrypi/README.md).

+### Compiling the protocol buffers
+As mentioned before, the messages that are sent from the ESP32 are encoded as protocol buffers.
+Protocol buffers (short: protobuf) are a language- and platform-neutral mechanism for the serialization and deserialization of structured data.
+They were developed by Google to be simpler, smaller, faster and easier to maintainer than XML, but even surpass JSON in their performance.

+While it is considerably easy to define the message format (see [data.proto](esp32_bme680/src/data.proto)), these proto-files then have to be compiled for each language that they should be used with.
+Support for several languages, including python, is provided with Google's compiler.
+Support for other languages is added by the community, namely nanopb for embedded devices like our ESP32.

+*Good news is: As long as you do not want to change the message format, there is nothing you have to do as the needed compiled files are included in the repo.*

+Note that if, for any reason, you want to change the message format, you need to:
+* compile it for the ESP32 (with nanopb) and for the MQTT Forwarder (python)
+* change the part where the message is encoded in [main.cpp](esp32_bme680/src/main.cpp) and where it is decoded in [python-listener.py](raspberrypi/mqtt-forwarder/python-listener.py)
+* delete the existing InfluxDB database or use a new one in case the schema changes in this process.

+The base-compiler protoc as well as nanopb can be installed locally.
+However to avoid trouble with dependencies, it might be worth considering a dockerized version.
+You can find more information on the docker image and how to use it on [DockerHub](https://hub.docker.com/repository/docker/buschg/protobuf-compiler/general) (you need a DockerHub account) or [GitHub](https://github.com/gbusch/protobuf-compiler).

 ## Shopping list
 Here is a short overview of the parts that you will need: